tbal999/bb/README.md

 bulletin board for pubnix: https://heathens.club/

 We wanted a custom board.
 So I built one.
 That's it!
-Might need to clean it up a bit as I built it in a kind of hurry, but it works as is so that's a start.
+Might need to clean it up a bit as I built it pretty fast, but it works as is so that's a start.

 Instructions: